AyHa1810/touhou-midi-collection/README.md

   - For MIDIs in TouHou 6 till latest ones, ZUN used [Ronald Edirol SD-90](https://www.roland.com/global/products/sd-90/) (2001) among with several VSTs.
 SD-90 also have been discontinued since then.
 There is no VST for it, so you may need to rely on alternatives like THfont (this one is not generally recommended).
 If available, you can buy this one second-handed too. \
   Though you may find similar sounds from it in other SoundCanvas VSTs, for example, the Romantic TP preset from SD-90 (also popularly known as ZUNpet) is available on Roland SRX World VST as GypsyTrumpet in bank PR-A.

+## Contribute
+If you have any MIDI(s) that are not in this repo, or if there are any mistakes in the repo, you can fork this repo, upload your MIDI file(s) or fix any mistakes and then pull request your forked repo.
+You can also send MIDIs in the Issues tab and I'll add them to the repo.

+The MIDIs should have relevant file name, and they should be on their respective folders.
+You may credit the arranger in the filename.

+Note that any black MIDIs or MIDIs that are unrelated to TouHou at all are NOT allowed.

+## Issues
+If you have any issues or questions related to this repo, you simply can oen a new issue in the "Issues" tab. \
+You should search for the existing issue/question before opening any new one.
+Unrelated issues will be closed.

 ## Resources
 Here's some of my personal pickups you can play, make or edit MIDIs with (but not limited to):